- What's a Visual Resume in PowerPoint & Why Even Use It?

 For a more in-depth look at combination format resumes, study this article:

 Step 2.
 Add Your Personal Details & Contact Information

-The next step on how to make a resume on PowerPoint is to gather all your personal information like professional backgrounds, education, honors, awards, and other necessary accomplishments.
+The next step in how to make a resume in PowerPoint is to gather all your personal information.
+Include your professional background, education, honors, awards, and other necessary accomplishments.

 While personal details are important in any resume, it's a skill to discern when to give information and when to hold back.
 Here are our recommendations:

 - Required Contact Information.
 Name, phone number, email address

 - Optional Contact Information.
 Mailing address, brief professional title, branding statement, social media like LinkedIn, portfolio website, blog

 - Contact Information to Avoid.
 Birthdate (this could lead to ageism), photo (unless you’re applying for a modeling gig)